 Dr. Sacha Obaid of North Texas Plastic Surgery is a skilled cosmetic surgeon who loves to help patients look and feel their best.
 With a commitment to using advanced equipment and surgical techniques, they ensure that each tummy tuck patient gets the best results possible.

 Are you dissatisfied with your midsection after childbirth or weight changes?
 A tummy tuck may be able to give you the sleek, slim waistline you want and deserve.
-If you’re in Dallas / Ft Worth, and are ready to see how a tummy tuck can change your body, call us today at North Texas Plastic Surgery to schedule a consultation with Dr. Sacha Obaid in Southlake or Plano.
+If you’re in Dallas / Ft Worth, and are ready to see how a tummy tuck can change your body, call us today and schedule a consultation with Dr. Sacha Obaid in his Southlake or Plano, TX office.

 Full – After pregnancies or significant weight gain or loss, excess fat and loose skin can collect in the abdomen.
 Fortunately, a full tummy tuck removes that unwanted fat and skin, in addition to tightening muscles in the abdominal wall to sculpt your tummy into that firm, flat form you’ve wanted.